LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 We display 4 sets of DoDs below.

 * (1) DoD resulted from orientations based on 3D helmert transformation using 3 manually measured GCPs.
 This DoD is for comparison.
-As can be seen, this DoD showed obvious doom effect as the camera parameters of epoch 1954 are poorly estimated;
+As can be seen, this DoD showed obvious doom effect as the camera parameters of epoch 1954 are poorly estimated.
 * (2) DoD resulted from orientations based on 3D helmert transformation using GCPs automatically recovered from our rough co-registration.
-The systematic error is mitigated thanks to our dense correspondences in DSMs;
+The systematic error is mitigated, but still obvious.
-* (3) DoD resulted from orientations refined in bundle adjustment with our correspondences based on guided matching;
+* (3) DoD resulted from orientations refined in bundle adjustment with our correspondences based on guided matching.
 * (4) DoD resulted from orientations refined in bundle adjustment with our correspondences based on patch matching.

 In the DoD of (3) and (4), the doom effect is effectively mitigated while the real scene changes are kept, thanks to our numerous and precise inter-epoch correspondences.